Chuks8888/Perlin_Noise_C/README.md

 control
 You can also find next to those liens some simple explanations on what do those controls do.

-If you want to make the JPG the maximum Width and Height controls is 1920 and 1080, the program will not create an image if even one of those numbers is too big
+maximum Width and Height
+controls is 1920 and 1080, the program will most likely recieve Segmenation fault